reesjones/workflow/README.md

 ## Rebasing
  - Say you're on "top" branch
- - You have "bottom" branch which diverges from an ancestor commit of "top"
+ - You have "base" branch which diverges from an ancestor commit of "top"
- - You want to move "top" on top of "bottom"
+ - You want to move "top" on top of "base"
- - `git checkout top; git rebase bottom`
+ - `git checkout top; git rebase base`
- - or `git rebase bottom top`
+ - or `git rebase base top`
  - generally speaking, `git rebase <base branch> <branch to go on top of base>`

  [Fork/pull request workflow](https://git-scm.com/book/en/v2/Distributed-Git-Contributing-to-a-Project#Forked-Public-Project)